Is your hair a tangled mess when you wake up?

 Silk requires a different type of care than a regular cotton pillowcase.
 While you can machine wash a silk sheet, we recommend hand washing it using a detergent for delicates.

 If you can spare a few minutes to hand wash, the effort is well worth it!

-- Allow to air dry completely
+- Finally, allow to air dry completely.

 How To Machine Wash A Silk Pillowcase